Meet Annika Roe '22

 When it came time for Annika Roe '22 to choose a college, she didn't have to look far from her Minneapolis home.
 With Hamline right next door, she found a top-tier education where she could have close relationships with her professors.

-"I knew I would do better in a small class setting so I could have good relationships with my professors, I would know who they were, and if I was having trouble, I could ask them for help," said Roe, a communication studies major.
+"I knew I would do better in a small class setting so I could have good relationships with my professors, I would know who they were, and if I was having trouble, I could ask them for help," said Roe, a communication studies major who now works as a graphic designer at PostNet in Saint Paul.

 My student job gave me a lot of problem-solving skills that I didn't have before.
 I feel really capable now of applying to other careers and very confident in interviews, and if I hadn't had that experience of getting into the nitty gritty details of an office environment, I wouldn't have learned that."